 TAG Oil Ltd. ("TAG" or the "Company") is a development-stage international oil and gas producer with established production, development and exploration assets, including production infrastructure, in New Zealand and Australia.
-As of the date of this MD&A, the Company controls a land holding consisting of eight onshore oil and gas permits amounting to 71,050 net acres of land.
+As of the date of this MD&A, the Company controls a land holding consisting of eight onshore oil and gas permits amounting to 70,499 net acres of land.

-TAG continues to try and remain disciplined and focused on its core producing operations.
-The Company has reduced variable production costs and administrative costs wherever possible.
-TAG is in the process of attempting to increase its production and reserves base through exploration drilling, while continuing to assess strategic acquisition and farm-in opportunities in New Zealand and Australia.
+TAG's objective is to increase its production and reserves base through exploration drilling, while continuing to assess strategic acquisition and farm-in opportunities in New Zealand and Australia.
+TAG also remains focused on its core producing operations, while reducing variable production and administrative costs wherever possible.

-Going forward, management will continue to employ its disciplined approach and remain focused on production, appraisal, and utilization, as well as assessing exploration and acquisition opportunities in a diligent manner where appropriate.
-More specifically, TAG will continue to work towards achieving the following goals:
+Going forward, management will continue to employ its disciplined approach and remain focused on production, appraisal and exploration opportunities, and TAG will continue to work towards achieving the following goals:

-- Maintain enhanced oil and gas recovery techniques in its producing fields to optimize production and lower per barrel production costs to maximize the value of its operations; - Continue to evaluate its exploration prospects to enhance the development of its exploration program; - Continue drilling exploration and appraisal well opportunities where appropriate; - Continue efforts to establish additional proved reserves and to commercialize its oil and gas exploration properties; - · Review potential acquisitions of overlooked/undervalued opportunities in New Zealand and Australia; and - Manage its operating cash flows and balance sheet as effectively as possible to minimize costs while focusing on shareholder returns.
+- Maximizing the value of its operations in its producing fields by maintaining enhanced oil and gas recovery techniques to optimize production and lower per barrel production costs; - Enhancing the development of its exploration program through careful evaluation of its exploration prospects; - Establishing additional proved reserves and commercializing its oil and gas exploration properties; - Reviewing potential acquisitions of overlooked/undervalued opportunities in New Zealand and Australia; and - Managing its operating cash flows and balance sheet as effectively as possible to minimize costs while focusing on shareholder returns.

-As an existing oil and gas producer in a lower oil price environment, TAG is currently debt-free and may, at its discretion, selectively reinvest its cash flow into development opportunities and exploration drilling adjacent to the Company's existing production, which are in close proximity to other proven fields.
+Despite a lower oil price environment, TAG is currently debt-free and may, at its discretion, selectively reinvest its cash flow into development opportunities and exploration drilling adjacent to the Company's existing production, which are in close proximity to other proven fields.

-FIRST QUARTER FINANCIAL AND OPERATING HIGHLIGHTS
+SECOND QUARTER FINANCIAL AND OPERATING HIGHLIGHTS